Master-Sword-Ext/github-trending/README.md

 ## Java

+* 【2025-02-11】[DP-Hridayan / aShellYou](https://github.com/DP-Hridayan/aShellYou) - A material you designed app for your ADB needs
 * 【2025-01-30】[infinispan / infinispan](https://github.com/infinispan/infinispan) - Infinispan is an open source data grid platform and highly scalable NoSQL cloud data store.
 * 【2025-01-29】[wso2 / product-is](https://github.com/wso2/product-is) - Welcome to the WSO2 Identity Server source code!
 For info on working with the WSO2 Identity Server repository and contributing code, click the link below.
 * 【2025-01-28】[anonfaded / FadCam](https://github.com/anonfaded/FadCam) - Seamless background video recorder for Android – ad-free and open-source, with customizable options.